 Bells run from $25 to well over $1,000.
 You can even purchase a signed original.
 Remember: your bell is an enduring treasure and the proceeds benefit the work of Paolo Soleri.

 Visit the Cosanti Bronze Foundry

 Every year, about 50,000 people visit the foundry.
 Cosanti is open daily to visitors except on major holidays.
-Self-guided tours are always available.
-Guided group tours are by reservations only.
+Self-guided tours are always available, but guided group tours are by reservation only.
 The indoor-outdoor gift gallery offers a wide range of Soleri crafts and printed materials.
 Set aside a few hours (at least) to visit the place.
 After a tour of the property and a visit to the windbell gallery, grab a bite to eat in the cafe.

 Make sure you check the event schedule before your visit, too.
 The foundry regularly holds events, such as Shakespeare shows and jazz performances at Acrosanti, just adding to the surreal majesty of the destination.
 You can also find special workshops at the foundry, plus in-depth seminars, internships, "siltcast" workshops and custom workshops.
 There are many ways to add depth to your visit to the foundry if you feel inspired.

 - The word "Cosanti" is made up of two Italian words: cosa and anti.
 Translated, the name means "before (or against) things," a reference to Soleri's anti-materialist stance.

 - Soleri's unique, experimental, imaginative buildings made in the '50s are fun to visit and add a layer of education and interest to your visit to the foundry.